 - Entry-level qualifications.

-We require awarding organisations that award A levels and AS qualifications and Level 1 and 2 Certificates (also know as IGCSEs) to participate in our data exchange process.
+We require awarding organisations that award A levels and AS qualifications, GCSEs and Level 1 and 2 Certificates (also known as IGCSEs) to participate in our data exchange process.
 We use the data exchange to collect statistical information about actual and predicted grades, which help us monitor qualification standards.

 Section 96 the Equality Act 2010 also gives us powers to set out rules which govern the reasonable adjustments that can be made available to disabled candidates taking certain general qualifications in England (including GCSEs and A levels).
 This helps us ensure that qualifications are both accessible, and provide a fair and reliable measure of the knowledge, skills and understanding of all candidates.